GetDKAN/dkan/docs_assets/pages/tut_metastore_properties.md

 @page tut_metastore_properties How to add or remove entity generation for schema sub properties

-The **Metastore** module provides a content type called data.

-This content type will hold the metadata of a dataset in JSON format.
-Additional data nodes will be created for specific sub-elements of the dataset as well, (i.e. publisher, theme, keywords, and distribution).
+When you create a dataset, additional data nodes will be created for specific sub-elements of the dataset as well, the default properties are: publisher, theme, keywords, and distribution.
 These data nodes will provide unique reference ids for the sub-elements and can be accesssed via an API endpoint.
 Learn more [here](https://demo.getdkan.org/api).

 You can customize which sub-elements generate additional data nodes here `admin/config/dkan/properties`.